 How our latest book “Navigating the Maze” got written

 Savita and I have been published before, but we had never collaborated to write a book.
-Two years ago, however, while walking on the banks of the Housatonic River in the beautiful Indian Well State Park in Shelton, Connecticut, we realized that we were independently being asked a number of questions by young professionals in the course of our interactions with them- not only when we would meet face to face, but even on LinkedIn or in emails addressed to us.
-The questions would typically cover a variety of themes – choosing a vocation, career effectiveness, balancing work and life, competition at work, friendships, Interpersonal relationships, communicating one’s ideas, being able to say ‘no’, cross-cultural issues, business etiquette, staying happy and productive, making money, working for fulfillment and a host of other concerns that people had, and which were obviously weighing on their minds.
+Two years ago, however, while walking on the banks of the Housatonic River in the beautiful Indian Well State Park in Shelton, Connecticut, we realized that we independently asked a number of questions by young professionals in the course of our interactions with them- not only when we would meet face to face, but even on LinkedIn or in emails addressed to us.
+The questions would typically cover a variety of themes – choosing a vocation, career effectiveness, balancing work and life, competition at work, friendships, Interpersonal relationships, communicating one’s ideas, being able to say ‘no’, cross-cultural issues, business etiquette, staying happy and productive, making money, working for fulfillment and a host of other concerns that people have, and which were obviously weighing on their minds.

 Both of us like to use our gifts to be of service to others.
 In fact, almost twenty years ago, while we lived in the Eastern Indian city of Jamshedpur, we jointly wrote a fortnightly column for the Telegraph newspaper, under the heading, “What You May Not have Learnt at Business School“.
-In this column, we answered the questions sent in by our readers and gave them simple strategies to tide over their dilemmas.
+In-this-column, we answered the questions sent in by our readers and gave them simple-strategies to tide over their dilemmas.
 The feedback that we got from our readers then, was heart-warming.